Constraints on the curvature power spectrum from primordial black hole evaporation: The upper bounds for the variance of the density perturbation

-for $T_\text{rh}>4.3 \times 10^{10} \,\gamma_\text{R}^{1/2}$ GeV and $T_\text{rh}>2.2 \times 10^{9}\, \gamma_\text{R}^{1/2}$ GeV respectively.
 Numerically we find that the approximation (\ref{sRD}) differs from the exact only about 0.1$\%$.
-In the next section, where the gravitational collapse during MD era will be examined, we will see that the constraints (\ref{kspacBBN}) and (\ref{kspacCMB}) apply also for smaller reheating temperatures -about two orders of magnitude smaller- due to the finite time required for the gravitational collapse.
+In the next section, where the gravitational collapse during eMD era will be examined, we will see that the constraints (\ref{kspacBBN}) and (\ref{kspacCMB}) apply also for smaller reheating temperatures -about two orders of magnitude smaller- due to the finite time required for the gravitational collapse.

 The above constraints on the variance of perturbations can be applied on the power spectrum of the primordial comoving curvature perturbations.
 An explicit constraint on ${\cal P_R}$ can be found only if the ${\cal P_R}$ is known in a range of momenta $k$.
 Also, one has to consider a window function to smooth the density contrast.
 During RD the relation between the variance of the comoving density contrast and the ${\cal P_R}$ reads